MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Determine whether and how the file system is used

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-File system may be used by WebLogic shared modules or by your application code.
+File system may be used by WebSphere shared modules or by your application code.
 You may identify some or all of the following scenarios.

 #### Read-only static content